stephanieg0/myIonicNotes/README.md

 # myIonicNotes
-Note app built with the ionic and cordova framework using the local storage for data storage.
+Note app built with ionic and cordova framework.
+App is using local storage to store data.

 ##node version 4.2